4729 views| 22 comments

 - Oat Bran: Oat bran is the outer casing of the oat.
 It contains soluble fiber, which can help lower blood cholesterol levels when eaten as part of a low-cholesterol diet.
 Add oat bran to muffins or bread.
 Use as a coating for chicken and seafood.

-- Oat Flour: has a relatively high protein content, 17 percent, but does not form gluten.
+- Oat Flour: Oats that have been dehulled, steamed, cut, rolled and flaked.
+Oat flour is the ground meal that is produced from Oats.
+It has a relatively high protein content, 17 percent, but does not form gluten.
 Oat flour can be substituted for as much as 1/3 of wheat flour in bread.
+As a humectant, oat flour promotes the retention of moisture prolonging the product shelf life.
+In fact, oat fiber can absorb seven times its weight in water.

 - Old Fashioned Oatmeal: The only difference between this and quick-cooking oatmeal, is that quick cooking is cut into smaller pieces and rolled to flatten them, so that it cooks a little faster.
 You can pulse the old-fashioned oatmeal in the food processor to get smaller pieces so that it's just like the quick cooking oatmeal.
 Just one cup of cooked old-fashioned oatmeal gives you 4 grams of total fiber.